 You should bring a #2 pencil, a valid student ID, your i>clicker as well as a basic calculator to each class.
-For exams, you may only use a basic calculator, which does not include mobile phones, laptops, tablets or an engineering/graphing calculator.

 If you miss class and as a result participation points, there is no way to make those up for any reason; however, as noted above there will be more opportunities to earn participation points than what will be required to get full credit for participation.
-On the other hand, if you miss a quiz or exam because of an illness or other emergency, you should notify the instructor and present written documentation (e.g., note from attending physician) as soon as possible.
+On the other hand, if you miss a quiz, assignment or exam because of an illness or other emergency, you should notify the instructor and present written documentation (e.g., note from attending physician) as soon as possible.
 The instructor has final authority to determine if your absence is justified; alternate arrangements will be made for those with an excused absence.